jvrieling/JuminoKart/README.md

 # JuminoKart
 A remake of Stardew Valley's minigame "Jumino Kart".
-Origional by ConcernedApe (Eric Barone)
+Stardew Valley and Jumino Kart are originally by ConcernedApe (Eric Barone)